cvidhyac/learn-python/README.md

 ### Python Books

-These are the books that i have used for my personal learning journey and for practice.
+These are the books that I used for my personal learning journey and for practice.

 - [Automate Boring Stuff with Python](https://automatetheboringstuff.com/)
 - [Python crash course 3rd edition by Eric Mathes](https://ehmatthes.github.io/pcc_3e/)